Decoding .35 Inches: A practical guide to Understanding Decimal Inches

 -

 Addition and Subtraction: Adding or subtracting decimal inches involves aligning the decimal points and performing standard addition or subtraction.
-For example, adding .35 inches to 2.5 inches would result in 2.85 inches.
+To give you an idea, adding .35 inches to 2.5 inches would result in 2.85 inches.

 -

 Multiplication and Division: Multiplying or dividing decimal inches involves following standard rules for decimal arithmetic.
-For instance, multiplying .35 inches by 3 results in 1.05 inches.
+To give you an idea, multiplying .35 inches by 3 results in 1.05 inches.

 -